 Perry first came to know Jesus Christ at the age of 26, at the start of his third year of medical school and at the end of an eight year period of intense rebellion and soul-wandering.
 God gripped Perry with great conviction of his sin and need.
 Two weeks later, Perry was befriended by the pastor of our mother church, Redeemer Presbyterian in Winston-Salem.
 He explained to Perry how Jesus’ sacrifice on the cross was the answer to his needs and longings.
 Since then, Perry has found a beautiful and deeply satisfying peace in his soul through Christ.
 Perry first became an elder at Redeemer, and was one of the founding members and elders here at New Hope in 1999.
 He finds great satisfaction at seeing God’s faithfulness in the lives of others – especially seeing men experience rich healing and renewed faith.
 He enjoys praying with others, and worship that allows him to forget himself and delight in the presence of God.
 Perry was born in Jenkintown, PA.
 He enrolled at Davidson College in 1975, and after a one-year stint as a teacher in Kenya, completed his undergraduate studies in 1980.
 Perry went on to study medicine at Wake Forest Medical School, finishing a residency in family medicine in 1987.
 He has practiced ever since, both in emergency medicine and now as a family physician in Statesville.
 He married his wife, Gloria, in 1986, and together they have raised four children: John Michael, Luke, Bryce and Grace.
 Perry enjoys cycling, skiing, golf, and learning about healthy habits in diet, exercise, and spirituality.

 Brad found new life in 1969, when he went from having no interest in Jesus to having a heart that was alive to Him.
 Jesus met Brad in Wichita, KS, where he was born and raised.
 He has travelled with Brad ever since, first to Kansas City, then Tulsa, OK, and on to Atlanta before settling in Winston-Salem in 1989.
 After arriving in Winston-Salem, Brad and his wife, Vicki became members at Redeemer Presbyterian, where he was elected and ordained as a Ruling Elder.
 Brad left Redeemer to become part of the founding group at New Hope in 1999.
 His passion is to see people changed by the Gospel and the power of the Holy Spirit.
 Brad and Vicki have had ample opportunity to witness this power at work, especially through the ministry of small groups.
 Having spent much of their adult life away from family, and having moved several times, Brad and Vicki have always felt the desire and need to be involved with and to host small group fellowships.
-Brad is an engineer and is the founder, owner and president of Integrated Environmental Solutions, based in Clemmons.
+Brad is an engineer and is the founder, owner and president of SonicAire, which manufactures and installs industrial fans.
 He obtained his degree from Wichita State University, and was able to go and see the Shockers in the Final Four in Atlanta.
 He was accompanied by the oldest of his three children, Josh.
 His two daughters, Aubrey and Meredith live locally.
 Brad and Vicki are the proud grandparents of seven: Avery, Camryn, Victoria, Bradley, Lyla, Nicholas, and Raleigh.
 The Carrs live in Lewisville.

 Following high school, he studied Mechanical Engineering at North Carolina State University.
 While attending NC State, he met his wife Meredith.
 They spent the first 5 years of marriage in the Raleigh area where their son Bradley and daughter Lyla were born.
-In 2010 they moved to Winston-Salem where Jordan accepted the role of VP of Engineering and Sales for Integrated Environmental Solutions.
+In 2010 they moved to Winston-Salem where Jordan accepted the role of VP of Engineering and Sales for Integrated Environmental Solutions (now SonicAire).
 After settling into the area, they were blessed with their second daughter, Raleigh.

 The past few years have been a time of great spiritual growth for Jordan.
 Part of this growth includes a slow shift in the personal definition of what it means to be a Christian: living a kingdom focused life not because He said so, but because He loves me.
 A Marked Men for Christ weekend was very impactful for Jordan.
 Through this ministry, he’s been able to better experience the Father’s deep love and feel first hand the encouragement from other believers, “as iron sharpens iron.”
 Jordan has a passion for college students and cultivation of their faith during such a critical point in life.